Here you go … the DIY version of the In-Ground Pet Poo Composter

 You now have an in ground composter.
 Open the lid and put your pet poo (with home compostable bag if that’s what you are using).
 Next sprinkle some septic tank starter powder (available at most hardware stores) on the top of the poo and close the lid.
 Next time do the same thing and on you go.

-Decorate the lid if you fell so inclined, may stop people falling over it or mowing over it.
+Decorate the lid if you feel so inclined, it may stop people falling over it or mowing over it.

-If this all sounds to hard and you’d like to buy one instead Ensopet sells them in New Zealand
+If this all sounds too hard and you’d like to buy one instead Ensopet sells them in New Zealand